 The fair values of publicly traded instruments and similar investments are based on quoted bid prices (Level 1).
-For investments in golf shares, fair value is based on any prices within the lower selling quotes and higher buyer quotes as of balance sheet dates (Level 2).
+For investments in golf shares, fair value of golf shares was based on club share quotes that are publicly available from the local dailies and websites of club share brokers (Level 2).